21 Reasons to Visit Chile

 17.- Taking a bike tour through the Carretera Austral

-The Carretera Austral is one of the most spectacular roads in South America, an ideal setting for adventure tourism as it is a journey through the most attractive landscapes of Patagonia.
-Although the route is quite demanding in terms of effort (mostly of gravel), more and more people choose the option to tour it by bicycle.
+The Carretera Austral is one of the most spectacular roads in South America, offering an ideal setting for adventure tourism as it winds through some of Patagonia’s most captivating landscapes.
+Although the route is quite challenging (mostly gravel), an increasing number of travelers are choosing to explore it by bicycle.

 18.- A Paradise for Surfing Lovers

-Pichilemu had until now been a little-known town, nevertheless it is becoming one of the best tourist places of the Central Chile.
-It has many attractions but by far the most outstanding are its beaches, which today are known worldwide for being among the best for surfing.
-It is located on the coast of O'Higgins, Sixth Region of Chile, 227 km.
-SW of Santiago.
-For those who want to surf, the best place in Pichilemu is Punta de Lobos, 6 km. to the South where the crests of up to 8 meters have turned this place into a dream beach for all lovers of waves and adrenaline.
+Pichilemu was once a little-known town, but it is now becoming one of the top tourist destinations in Central Chile.
+While it has many attractions, its most outstanding feature is its beaches, which are now renowned worldwide for being among the best for surfing.
+Located on the coast of O'Higgins, the Sixth Region of Chile, Pichilemu is 227 km southwest of Santiago.
+For those looking to surf, the best spot in Pichilemu is Punta de Lobos, 6 km to the south, where waves reaching up to 8 meters have turned this location into a dream beach for wave and adrenaline enthusiasts.

 19.- The peculiar houses of poet Pablo Neruda

-Pablo Neruda, one of the two Chilean Nobel literature laureates, had 3 residences, named by himself as "La Chascona" in Santiago, "La Sebastiana" in Valparaiso and the third, which today its ownis mausoleum in the village of Isla Negra.
-The bard's houses are now Museums open to the public and can be visited without prior booking.
-Each residence is like a Neruda's poem but without words, full of stories, souvenirs, documents, secrets and magic, that will surprise and amaze the visitors.
+Pablo Neruda, one of Chile’s two Nobel laureates in literature, had three residences: "La Chascona" in Santiago, "La Sebastiana" in Valparaíso, and the third, which is now his mausoleum, in the village of Isla Negra.
+These homes, now museums open to the public without prior booking, are like Neruda’s poems, but without words.
+They are filled with stories, souvenirs, documents, secrets, and magic that will surprise and amaze visitors.

 20.- A Tour around Cerro Santa Lucia